Emission Reduction Programme

 Suspension Plan:

 On November 23, 2024, INEOS Styrolution submitted an updated Suspension Plan, which described the facility‘s current operating status and site decommission plans for 2025.
 INEOS Styrolution received MECP approvals for the Suspension Plan on December 19, 2024.
-Additionally, on January 24, 2025, INEOS received comments from the MECP on the site’s updated Air Monitoring Strategy (AMS).
-An updated Air Monitoring Strategy was submitted on February 28, 2025.
+Additionally, on January 24, 2025 INEOS received comments from the MECP on the site’s updated Air Monitoring Strategy (AMS).
+An updated Air Monitoring Strategy was submitted on February 28, 2025 and approved by the MECP on April 11, 2025.

 Repair of LDAR DOR Items:

-The LDAR components on the Delay of Repair list have been repaired or are no longer leaking in the site’s current depressurized, shutdown state, as per Item 1.2(e) of the ECA Amendment.
-Routine site LDAR monitoring and OGI tank inspections will begin at the end of April.
-If leaks are identified, they will be repaired according to the leak repair timelines as required in Table 7-43: Leak Repair of the PCIS.
+The LDAR components on the site’s Delay of Repair list have been repaired or are no longer leaking in the site’s current depressurized, shutdown state, as per Item 1.2(e) of the ECA Amendment.
+Routine site LDAR monitoring and OGI tank inspections began in April and was completed May 28.
+The leaks identified have either been repaired or removed from service as part of the site’s decommissioning process.

 Benzene Removal from Tank MT303: